Do you ever feel like you can't keep up at work or at home?

 - Always put things away.
 After you use something put it back exactly where it goes.
 Looking for something is a huge time waster.

 - Have less stuff.
 You may chuckle at this one, but the less stuff you have, the less you have to manage and keep track of.
 Less stuff means less clutter, less to clean and less stress.
-When you're shopping, only buy items you know you are going to use.
+When you’re shopping, only buy items you know you are going to use.
+Need some help?
+We have an entire step-by-step guide that walks you through the decluttering process with little effort.

+Tip 3.
 Cut Out Unimportant Things

 For example, I noticed a big shift when we went from one to two kids.
 It seemed as though there weren’t enough minutes in each day.
 Not only did one child desire my attention, but now two kids (one of which was a baby) depended on me.
 Therefore, I had to cut things that weren’t a priority.
 The first few things to go were the amount of time I spent on social media, baking (which was a plus for my waistline), preparing extensive/time consuming meals (hello meal prep, sheet pan dinners and quick cooking) and deep cleaning the house each week.